Essential Vitamins

 Thiamine occurs naturally in the following foods, Green peas, Nuts, Bananas, Soy beans, Whole grain, and Legumes.
 Common Legumes are alfalfa, peas, beans, lentils, and peanuts.

 Vitamin B2: Riboflavin.
 This plays a key role in energy metabolism and is required for the metabolism of fats, carbohydrates, and respiratory proteins.
-It is important for normal vision and to prevent cataracts.
-Good food sources of Riboflavin are yogurt, soybeans, spinach, egg, almonds, and broccoli.
+It is also important for normal vision and to prevent cataracts.
+Good food sources of Riboflavin are yogurt, soybeans, egg, almonds, and broccoli.

 Vitamin D

-Vitamin D is a fat soluble vitamin: This is one of the most important vitamins to watch very closely.
-Particularly with rodents that get no exposure to natural sunlight.
+Vitamin D is a fat soluble vitamin: and is one of the most important vitamins to watch very closely, particularly with rodents that get no exposure to natural sunlight.
 Animals that are kept indoors require a dietary source as vitamin D promotes the body's absorption of calcium, this is important for building strong bones.
-Adequate Vitamin D levels have long been linked to good bone health.
-Vitamin D is crucial to the absorption of dietary calcium and phosphorus.
-When calcium levels are low in the blood the body responds by dissolving bone as a source of calcium.
-The biggest bones in the body are the first casualty of this process.
-Vitamin D deficiency can lead to muscular weakness, in addition to weak bones, and can be one of the major causes of hind leg paralysis.

-The first bones to be affected in the body are the larger ones, particularly around the hips, and hind legs.
-Most animals that are usually exposed to natural sunlight are thus assured a source of vitamin D. Herbivorous diets are very likely to contain sufficient vitamin D. However, with improper husbandry and an improper diet a vitamin D deficiency can occur in any species.
+Vitamin D deficiency can lead to muscular weakness in addition to weak bones and can be one of the major causes of hind leg paralysis.
+The first bones to be affected in the body are the larger ones, particularly around the hips and hind legs.
+Most animals that are usually exposed to natural sunlight are thus assured sources of vitamin D.

 It is also important to know that ingestion of a high fat diet (such as eating primarily, sunflower or seed diet) may be detrimental because fats may reduce calcium absorption.